 Ranger Berjaya Elahan is surrounded by some of the most spectacular wildlife in the world and he knows how lucky he is.
 "Being a reserve ranger has changed my life", he said.
 "I have learnt to better appreciate the Earth's environment and wildlife.
 As a ranger I am now able to share my passion for conservation, especially in protecting wildlife and nature."
 Berjaya lives in the Malaysian state of Sabah, in north-east Borneo, where WLT is helping to save vital fragments in the Kinabatangan floodplain to help provide continuous habitat for Orang-utans, Pygmy Elephants and other endangered species.
-Ranger pledge: to keep in touch and Head Ranger with Fundación EcoMinga, Luis Recalde, took these photographs with a basic point-and-shoot camera.

 Living locally in Sukau, a village alongside the Kinabatangan River, Berjaya works for Hutan.
 Although he is passionate about his job, it is far from easy; he is on-call 24 hours a day, seven days a week in case there are any reports of poaching or illegal felling of trees within the protected area.
-He would like to see more rangers employed to help with this work, as well as more training to continue improving their knowledge. send images from the field
+He would like to see more rangers employed to help with this work, as well as more training to continue improving their knowledge.